 The Supervisory Board's election proposals for the election of Supervisory Board members should also take into account these objectives and the efforts to fill out the competence profile for the entire Board.
 As a further member of the Audit Committee, Mr. Martin Mildner has extensive expertise in the areas of accounting and auditing, including sustainability reporting and its audit, due to his many years of experience as a former member of the Executive Board and Managing Director at various companies of the United Internet Group, former General Counsel and Head of M&A at the Hamburg-based Otto Group (for 13 years) and as a current member of the Executive Board & CFO of ProSiebenSat.1 Media SE, has extensive expertise in the areas of accounting and auditing, including sustainability reporting and its audit.
-His expertise in these areas consists, with regard to accounting, in particular in special knowledge and experience in the application of accounting principles and internal control and risk management systems and, with regard to auditing, in special knowledge and experience in the auditing, in special knowledge and experience in the auditing, in special knowledge and experience.
+His expertise in these areas consists, with regard to accounting, in particular in special knowledge and experience in the application of accounting principles and internal control and risk management systems and, with regard to auditing, in special knowledge and experience in the auditing of financial statements.